 What Are the Risks?

-The regular use of amphetamines means the body develops a tolerance, and larger doses of the drug will be required to achieve the same high, which can lead to addiction.
+The regular use of amphetamines means the body develops a tolerance, and larger doses of the drug will be required to achieve the same high, leading to addiction.

-Anybody who takes amphetamines for long enough may suffer from paranoia, delusions and hallucinations, as well as risking infections such as hepatitis and HIV through contaminated needles.
-Some users become tense and anxious after taking amphetamines, and can be tired and depressed for several days.
-High repeated doses could lead to panic attacks, hallucinations, and also place a serious strain on the heart.
+Anybody who takes amphetamines for long enough may suffer from paranoia, delusions, and hallucinations, as well as risking infections such as hepatitis and HIV through contaminated needles.
+Some users become tense and anxious after taking amphetamines and can be tired and depressed for several days.
+High repeated doses could lead to panic attacks and hallucinations and place a serious strain on the heart.

 - Avoid taking speed and anti-depressants or alcohol.
 This combination has been known to be fatal.

 - Speed puts a strain on your heart.
 It’s bad news for people with high blood pressure or a heart condition.
 An overdose can be fatal.

 - Taking a lot of speed can give your immune system a battering.
 You could get more colds, flu, and sore throats if you use it a lot.

 - Speed can lead to anxiety, depression, irritability, aggression, and mental illness, such as psychosis and paranoid feelings.